shichiro-nakahara/docs/docs/compliance.md

 In contrast to common misconceptions, privacy does not equate non-compliance.
 Ultimately, we believe in a future where users can easily generate zero-knowledge proofs to demonstrate compliance **without exposing any personal information** throughout the process.
 In that future, users have full agency over the intermediaries they choose to interact with, while centralized institutions (e.g. CEXs, tax authorities) can still maintain compliance with local legislations without accessing sensitive user information.

-As we work towards that future, the measures below serve to limit the introduction of illicit funds into PolyAztec and provide users with means to demonstrate compliance of their individual accounts, while preserving the ability of users to interact with Polygon services using PolyAztec.
+As we work towards that future, the measures below serve to limit the introduction of illicit funds into Nata Network and provide users with means to demonstrate compliance of their individual accounts, while preserving the ability of users to interact with Polygon services using Nata Network.

 ## Network Compliance

-The aim of network compliance measures is to limit the introduction of illicit funds (e.g. exploited funds from hacks) into PolyAztec.
+The aim of network compliance measures is to limit the introduction of illicit funds (e.g. exploited funds from hacks) into Nata Network.
 They are designed around commonly seen illicit asset transfer patterns (e.g. large sums, time-sensitive).

 ### Block Deposit Cap

 #### Address-specific Cap

-A deposit amount cap is enforced on a per address, per asset, per rollup block basis at the smart contract level and on the [PolyAztec](https://polyaztec.xyz) frontend.
+A deposit amount cap is enforced on a per address, per asset, per rollup block basis at the smart contract level and on the [Nata Network](https://natanetwork.io) frontend.
 It serves as:

 - The first line of defense that hinders illicit deposits, and
-- A measure to reduce users' exposed risks while PolyAztec is still experimental software
+- A measure to reduce users' exposed risks while Nata Network is still experimental software

 The cap limits the maximum amount of pending deposits that an Polygon address can make at any instance.
 It is initially enforced at 5 WETH / 10,000 MATIC / 10,000 DAI and is adjustable depending on needs.